shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 ![Screenshot of Clicks Only.](media/clicks-only.png)

-## Hybrid Conversion Pixel, Single Lookback Window
+## Hybrid conversion pixel, single lookback window

 When using **Hybrid** conversion pixels, either views or clicks can be credited for conversions.
 The lookback window for views and clicks can